Joyful Balance

 • Not a fan of shiitake mushrooms?
 Use any mushroom you like, or leave them out completely!
 I personally love the addition, but it's still delicious without them.
 (If you use another type, please note that different types of mushrooms may need more or less time to cook!).

 • Can only find white miso paste and not red?
 No worries!
-The red gives a deeper flavor, however I also did a test with white and it will do in a pinch.
-However, since it’s not as strong, I suggest using 5 Tbsp instead of 4 if you are making the switch.
+The red gives a deeper flavor, however the white will do in a pinch.
+However, since it's not as strong, I suggest using 5 tablespoon instead of 4 if you are making the switch.

 • Having a hard time finding kombu seaweed or wakame seaweed?
 I can usually find these at my local health food store, and asian markets also typically carry them.
 However, you can also order them on amazon!
 I use Emerald Cove Pacific Kombu and Emerald Cove Pacific Wakame.